Sixteenth TPiE (Tibetan Parliament-in-Exile)

 He is a former Deputy Speaker (then termed as Vice-Chairman) during the 12th TPiE (then referred as ATPD).
 He is also elected as the Speaker of the 13th ATPD and served the office from June -September 2001, before electing to the 12th Kashag as a Kalon of Department of Religion and Culture and Department of Education, and the joint portfolio of the Departments of Health.

 He was also appointed as the Kalon of the Department of Education during 13th Kashag from 2006-2011.
-Mr. Lungrig was earlier member of the 12th (directly nominated by His Holiness the Dalai Lama), 13th and 15th TPiE.
+Mr. Lungrig was an earlier member of the 12th (directly nominated by His Holiness the Dalai Lama), 13th and 15th TPiE.

 He initiated his career as a Front Desk officer, later promoted to Reservation Manager and Front Office Manager in Hotel Mount Annapurna (P) Ltd., Pokhara from 1991-2000.
 Later he was transferred to Hotel Tibet International (P) Ltd., Kathmandu by the Department of Finance, CTA as Deputy General Manager from 2000-2002 and got promoted to General Manager within a year.